Palmyra Atoll: Political status

 Palmyra is an incorporated territory of the United States (the only such territory since 1959), meaning that it is subject to all provisions of the U.S. Constitution and is permanently under American sovereignty.
 Palmyra remains an unorganized territory.
 No Act of Congress since Hawaii statehood in 1959 has specified how Palmyra is to be governed.
-Palmyra has no permanent residents.
-In 2004 accommodations were built to support a small number of temporary inhabitants.

-The only relevant federal law gives the president the authority to administer Palmyra as directed, or via the United States District Court for the District of Hawaii (Hawaii Omnibus Act, Pub.
+The only relevant federal law gives the president the authority to administer Palmyra as directed or via the United States District Court for the District of Hawaii (Hawaii Omnibus Act, Pub.
 L. 86–624, July 12, 1960, 74 Stat.
 411).
-Executive Order 10967, effective 10 October 1961, provided that the Department of the Interior be responsible for all executive, legislative, and judicial authority of its civil administration.
+Executive Order 10967, effective October 10, 1961, provided that the Department of the Interior be responsible for all executive, legislative, and judicial authority of its civil administration.

-The issue of governance is generally a moot point since no permanent population lives there.
-Cooper Island and ten other land parcels in this atoll are owned by The Nature Conservancy, Inc. (TNC), which manages them as a nature reserve.
+The governance issue is generally a moot point since no permanent population lives there.
+Cooper Island and ten other land parcels in this atoll are owned by The Nature Conservancy, which manages them as a nature reserve.
 The southwesternmost islets, including Home, are owned by descendants of former Palmyra owner Henry Ernest Cooper and others.
 The rest of Palmyra is federal land and waters under the jurisdiction of the U.S. Fish and Wildlife Service.
 Since Palmyra has no state or local government, it is administered directly from Honolulu by the U.S. Fish and Wildlife Service, except for some submerged tracts administered by the Office of Insular Affairs, both in the U.S. Department of the Interior.
-For all other purposes, Palmyra is counted as one of the U.S. minor outlying islands.
-They are outside of the customs territory of the United States and have no customs duties.
+Palmyra is counted as one of the U.S. minor outlying islands for all other purposes.
+They are outside the customs territory of the United States and have no customs duties.

 Palmyra land was registered in Hawaii Land Court in 1912.
 In 1959, the rest of the federal Territory of Hawaii, excluding Palmyra, became the state of Hawaii.
 Hawaii Land Court became a state court and lost jurisdiction over Palmyra land.
 Instead, Palmyra land documents are filed or recorded in federal court in Honolulu.

 Economy

 The only current economic activity on Palmyra is paid ecotourism visits by TNC donors.
-Most of the roads and causeways there were built during World War II.
-Most of these are now unserviceable and overgrown, and most causeways and many of the filled areas between islets have washed-away gaps.
-A 2000 yard unpaved airstrip on Cooper Island (Palmyra (Cooper) Airport, ICAO code PLPA) was built for the Palmyra Island Naval Air Station before and during World War II.
+Most roads and causeways were built during World War II.
+Most of these are now unserviceable and overgrown, and most causeways and filled areas between islets have washed-away gaps.
+A 2000 yard unpaved airstrip on Cooper Island was built for the Palmyra Island Naval Air Station before and during World War II.